 8. Walk by the seaside in Troon

-Troon is a very cute little town on the seaside in the north of Ayrshire.
+Troon is a very cute little town on the seaside and one of the prettiest places to visit in Ayrshire.
 Have a walk along its long seafront.
 There is a beach here with some lovely sand.

-If this appeals you may also want to check out the seafront at nearby Prestwick (where the airport is).
+If Troon seaside appeals you may also want to check out the seafront at nearby Prestwick (where the airport is).
 A little further north is the town of Largs.
-It is known for some great cafes, Scott’s restaurant at the marina and some great sunset views.
+It is known for some great cafes, Scott’s restaurant at the marina and some great sunset views – one of the most photogenic things to do in Ayrshire at night.

 9. Drive the Coast road A77